global-synchronizer-foundation/configs/Super Validator Operational Processes/vote-proposal.md

 - All Vote proposals should follow the [CIP guidelines](https://github.com/global-synchronizer-foundation/cips/blob/main/cip-0000/cip-0000.md) first.

-- For operational votes that rely on an existing CIP, or a decision by the Tokenomics committee (e.g. weight updates, featured app status):
-  - Prepare a clear proposal text (Slack or Google Doc is fine), including:
-    - The exact action to be taken
-    - Networks impacted (DevNet, TestNet, MainNet)
-    - Proposed timing and effectivity
-    - Links to any supporting materials or references

 #### 2. Initiate on-ledger vote

 - Use the SV UI or corresponding SV app API to create the on-ledger vote.